Alfred M. Pride

 During World War II, Pride served as first commanding officer of the carrier USS Belleau Wood (CVL-24).
 He received promotion to rear admiral and became commandant of 14th Naval District, at Pearl Harbor, Hawaii.
 He then was moved out to fleet jobs, including command of Carrier Division Six and Carrier Division Four.

 After the war, Rear Admiral Pride held important positions relating to Naval Aviation's technical development.
 From 1947 to 1951 he served as chief of the Bureau of Aeronautics, the Navy's material organization for aviation.
 From 1952 to 1953, he commanded the Naval Air Test Center, Patuxent River, Maryland.

 He returned to the Pacific in 1953, when he received promotion to vice admiral, command of the U.S. Seventh Fleet (December 1, 1953 – December 19, 1955) and the first commander of the United States Taiwan Defense Command (USTDC).
-During this time, he was featured on the cover of the Time magazine (February 7, 1955, issue).
+During this time, he was featured on the cover of the Time magazine (February 7, 1955 issue).
 Pride served as head of the Seventh Fleet until 1956, when he became Commander, Air Forces, Pacific Fleet.

 Pride retired in 1959 as a full admiral and settled in Arlington, Virginia, where he died in 1988, aged 91.
-He is buried in Arlington National Cemetery in Arlington, Virginia.
+He is buried at Arlington National Cemetery in Arlington, Virginia.

 Many of his papers are stored at the Archives Division of the Smithsonian Institution's National Air and Space Museum, Washington, D.C.